apache/nuttx-apps/examples/README.txt

      Similarly for C++ flags which must be provided in CXXELFFLAGS.

-  2. Your top-level nuttx/Make.defs file must also include an approproate definition, LDELFFLAGS, to generate a relocatable ELF object.
+  2. Your top-level nuttx/Make.defs file must also include an appropriate definition, LDELFFLAGS, to generate a relocatable ELF object.
 With GNU LD, this should include '-r' and '-e main' (or _main on some platforms).